 Weight Watchers helps people lose weight by providing information, tools and motivation.
 This popular program is not just about losing weight though, it is also about keeping the weight off.
-This requires positive behavioural changes in your life which Weight Watcher meetings and their online content and tools provide.
+This requires positive behavioral changes in your life which Weight Watcher meetings and their online content and tools provide.
 Weight Watchers OnlinePlus is ideal for people who cannot attend meetings.
-Here you will learn how to lose weight with the SmartPoints weight-loss system, and you'll be able to use their state-of-the-art online and mobile tools that help you achieve your goals.
+Here you will learn how to lose weight with the WW Freestyle Program, and you'll be able to use their state-of-the-art online and mobile tools that help you achieve your goals.

-The weight loss system at Weight Watchers is called SmartPoints and is developed by a scientific advisory board.
+The weight loss system at Weight Watchers is called Freestyle and is developed by a scientific advisory board.
 This board is made up of a number of credentialed scientists with research experience and knowledge in weight management.
-The SmartPoints system is designed for a safe rate of weight loss which is up to two pounds per week after the first three weeks.
+The Freestyle program uses SmartPoints and FitPoints.
+It is designed for a safe rate of weight loss which is up to two pounds per week after the first three weeks.
 Weight Watchers takes a holistic lifestyle approach to losing weight championing a healthy diet and exercise routines for long-term health.

 Once you sign up for Weight Watchers you will be asked to complete your online personal assessment.
 One of the objectives of this assessment is to determine your SmartPoints budget.
 It is calculated to ensure you lose weight safely.
 Your SmartPoints budget will change over time as you loose weight so it is important to track your daily SmartPoints number and to record your weight weekly.
 To track your points you can log into the Weight Watchers website and visit the "My Day" page and enter the food name in the "Track Food or Activities" field along with the portion size.
 This tracking can also be done via the Weight Watchers phone app.
 The phone app also allows you to scan food barcodes to make tracking even faster.